only-cliches/snap-db/README.md

 <details><summary>.getAllKeys methods</summary>

 #### .getAllKeys(onKey: (key: any) => void, onComplete: (err?: any) => void, reverse?: boolean): void;
 Gets all the keys in the database, use the callback functions to capture the data.
+This query happens purely in memory and doesn't touch the disk, has excellent performance.
 Can optionally return the keys in reverse order.
 This is orders of magnitude faster than the `getAll` method.

 ```ts
 await db.put(20, "hello 2");